samarchie/urban-optim/README.md

 3. Create a virtual environment and install required modules listed above.
 Instructions are available from [the Python Packaging docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 4. Collate geo-spatial datasets (if applicable)
-  1. Download relevant geo-spatial datasets in the form of shapefiles of TIFF images.
+  1. Download relevant geo-spatial datasets in the form of shapefiles or TIFF images.
   2. Place them in the `/data` folder, or in various sub-folders (up to user)
   2. Amend the `get_data()` module in `src/initilisation.py` to point to the right filepaths of newly located datasets